digital-raven/superdate/README.rst

 Maintenance and versioning
 ==========================
-Update the CHANGELOG when and version in pyproject.toml when cutting a release.
+Update the CHANGELOG and version in pyproject.toml when cutting a release.

 Build with ``python3 -m build`` and use ``twine upload -r pypi dist/*`` to upload to pypi.